 If you go mainly to relax, then the weather on the southern side of the island usually is warm enough to enjoy the beach.

 If you are more active, winter is a good time to go on a road trip around the island to see the white sand beach where the sand was transported from the Sahara desert, Teide volcano (the highest point in Spain), the majestic cliffs around Los Gigantes, and many other unique sights on the island.

-For the hikers winter is the best time to go on a hike in the Masca valley.
-It s not too hot, there are less people on the trail, and you still get to enjoy the surrounding nature in all of its majesty.
+For hikers, winter is the best time to go on a hike in the Masca valley.
+It s not too hot, there are fewer people on the trail, and you still get to enjoy the surrounding nature in all of its majesty.

 One of the best winter sun destinations in Europe is undoubtedly Valencia in Spain.
+This is also one of the most beautiful cities in Spain.
 As the third-largest city in the country, countless tourists from all over the world come every year during the summer months to spend their vacations.
-However, Valencia is quiet in winter and therefore a real insider tip to get to know this city far from the hustle and bustle.
+However, Valencia is quiet in winter, and therefore a real insider tip to get to know this city far from the hustle and bustle.